Effect-TS/schema/docs/modules/index.ts.md

 ## From "@effect/schema/Schema"

-Re-exports all named exports from the "@effect/schema/Schema" module as "Schema".
+Re-exports all named exports from the "@effect/schema/Schema" module as `Schema`.

 **Signature**